Why is My VPN so Slow? | Here’s Why and How to Fix It

 How high of an internet speed do I need for VPN?

 The speed greatly varies depending on what you use it for and your VPN.
 You will need only 10-12 Mbps to surf on the web.
-You will need about 20-30 Mbps while gaming.
+There is a need for about 20-30 Mbps while gaming.
 You will require up to 25-40 Mbps to watch high-quality videos.

 Is it okay to keep a VPN on all the time?